jacques/docs.npmjs.com/content/how-npm-works/packages.md

 with `require`, making them modules.
 However, there's no requirement that an npm package be a module!

-Some packages, e.g. `cli` packages only contain an executable command-line interface, and don't provide a `main` field for use in Node.js programs.
+Some packages, e.g., `cli` packages only contain an executable command-line interface, and don't provide a `main` field for use in Node.js programs.
 These packages are *not* modules.